ayush-59/Shell-Commands/README.md

 OPTIONS: All different options.
 FILE_NAMES: Zero or more file names.

-Creating a New File-
+# Creating a New File-

 $ cat > file1.txt
 Display File Contents-
 The most basic and common usage of cat command is to display contents of a file.
 					$ cat file1

-Redirect Contents of a File:
+# Redirect Contents of a File:

 Instead of displaying the output to the stdout, you can redirect it to a file.
 $ cat file1.txt > file2.txt
 Use  (>>) to append to a file.
 				  $ cat file1.txt >> file2.txt

-Concatenating files-
+# Concatenating files-

 It is also used to concatenates 2 files
 \$ cat file1.txt file2.txt

-What is echo command?
+# echo command

 echo command in linux is used to display line of text/string that are passed as an argument .
 This is a built in command that is mostly used in shell scripts and batch files to output status text to the screen or a file.
 Syntax :